omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 </p>

-Matching engine picks a ratio between 60000:1 to 60500:1, for example 60200:
+The matching engine picks a ratio between 60000:1 to 60500:1, for example, 60200:

 1. Alice sells 1 BTC for 60000 USDT, then the result is more than expected.
-2. Bob plans to sell 60500 USDT for 1 BTC, then result is more than his expectation either.
+2. Bob plans to sell 60500 USDT for 1 BTC, then the result is more than his expectation either.
 He only pays 60200 USDT.
 3. An order may be partially filled.
 For example: if B sells 121000 USDT for 2 BTC.

 ### token trading against liquidity pool

 Then a tracker maintains "almost" all nodes' balances and hence it is able to calculate the token price for a trade:

-Alice plans to sell out `x'` token A for certain number of token B at fee rate `0.3%`.
+Alice plans to sell out `x'` token A for a certain number of token B at the fee rate of `0.3%`.
 So that the pool will have `(x+x')` token A and `(y-y')` token B. The price after trade will be updated to `price(B) = (x+x')/(y-y')`.

 **Step 1**.
 Alice queries a tracker for the liquidity(all available orders) for both token A and token B networks.
-The tracker calculate the `y'` hence decide how much token B that Alice can get:
+The tracker calculates the `y'` hence decides how much token B that Alice can get:

 ```
 fee = x * 0.3%